San Jose City Hall: Environmental design

+City Hall uses recycled water extensively, including for flushing toilets and irrigating landscaping.
+The "Waterscape" installation in front includes a rock fountain that also uses recycled water; however, the accompanying misting vanes must use potable water due to health regulations.
+The vanes operate during the warmer half of the year, spraying a total of 230 USgal annually.

 Events

 The front plaza facing East Santa Clara Street was designed as a public square.
 It regularly attracts political demonstrations.
 In 2007 and 2008, it was the site of protests and a hunger strike by Lý Tống regarding city council's initial refusal to name the city's main Vietnamese business district Little Saigon.
 Local versions of national rallies have been held at City Hall, including an immigration reform protest in 2006; Occupy San José in 2011; Not My Presidents Day, the Tax March, the March for Science, and the Women's March in 2017; March for Our Lives and Families Belong Together in 2018; and the George Floyd protest in 2020.
 The previous city hall also attracted political demonstrations, including marches following the police shooting deaths of John Henry Smith in 1971 and Bich Cau Thi Tran in 2003.
 The plaza also hosts vigils, such as one for victims of the 2021 VTA rail yard shooting.

-Civic Plaza attracts relatively little foot traffic apart from organized events, owing in part to heat reflecting off City Hall and a lack of shade.
-However, temporary art installations occasionally attract crowds from the busier parts of downtown.
-A light art installation titled "Sonic Runway" was located in the front plaza from November 3, 2017, to March 9, 2018, as part of the Playa to the Paseo partnership between the city and the Burning Man project.

 An automated lighting system was installed in the rotunda in June 2017, enabling the tower and rotunda to be colorfully lit to mark special occasions.